 How PerimeterX detects bots

 Before we dive into bypassing PerimeterX (or "HUMAN", if you prefer the new name), it's worth understanding how it actually works.
-Disclaimer: some of this might get a bit technical — PerimeterX doesn't rely on a single trick, but a whole toolbox of detection methods.

 IP filtering

 Let's start with one of the oldest tricks in the book: checking your IP address.
-PerimeterX looks at where the request comes from — not just the country or city, but also what kind of IP it is and it uses that info to decide if you look like a bot.
+PerimeterX looks at where the request comes from — not just the country or city, but also what kind of IP it is, and it uses that info to decide if you look like a bot.

 Quick refresher in case IPs sound confusing: your IP address is like a label your device (or bot, or proxy) wears when it goes online.
 It tells websites where to send information back — but it can also be used to judge who you are.
 If your IP looks like bot traffic, PerimeterX is going to be suspicious.